Chameleon particle

 The chameleon is a hypothetical scalar particle that couples to matter more weakly than gravity, postulated as a dark energy candidate.
-Due to a non-linear self-interaction, it has a variable effective mass which is an increasing function of the ambient energy density—as a result, the range of the force mediated by the particle is predicted to be very small in regions of high density (for example on Earth, where it is less than 1mm) but much larger in low-density intergalactic regions: out in the cosmos chameleon models permit a range of up to several thousand parsecs.
+Due to a non-linear self-interaction, it has a variable effective mass which is an increasing function of the ambient energy density—as a result, the range of the force mediated by the particle is predicted to be very small in regions of high density (for example on Earth, where it is less than 1 mm) but much larger in low-density intergalactic regions: out in the cosmos chameleon models permit a range of up to several thousand parsecs.
 As a result of this variable mass, the hypothetical fifth force mediated by the chameleon is able to evade current constraints on equivalence principle violation derived from terrestrial experiments even if it couples to matter with a strength equal or greater than that of gravity.
 Although this property would allow the chameleon to drive the currently observed acceleration of the universe's expansion, it also makes it very difficult to test for experimentally.

-In 2021, physicists suggested that an excess reported at the dark matter detector experiment XENON1T rather that being a dark matter candidate could be a dark energy candidate particularly chameleon particles yet in July 2022 a new analysis by XENONnT discarded the excess.
+In 2021, physicists suggested that an excess reported at the dark matter detector experiment XENON1T rather than being a dark matter candidate could be a dark energy candidate: particularly, chameleon particles yet in July 2022 a new analysis by XENONnT discarded the excess.

 Hypothetical properties

-Chameleon particles were proposed in 2003 by Khoury and Weltman.
+Chameleon particles were proposed in 2003 by Justin Khoury and Amanda Weltman.